How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

 • "Share with friends" - Encourage attendees to spread the word about the event.

-By using a strong CTA, you can guide your recipients towards the desired action and increase the likelihood of attendance.
+By using a strong CTA, you can guide your recipients toward the desired action and increase the likelihood of attendance.

 A woman shouts on a megaphone